Confessions of a Consumerist

 My dorm room is so stuffed with junk that my RA threatened to do a Wellness Check on me (apparently when you can’t see the floor because of mess it hints at an emotional problem?
 I cannot fathom how I’m in any way associated with a college student on the verge of a breakdown.
 “Not me,” I say to my therapist, laughing with an edge of hysteria).
 But in all the mess, I just see possibility.

-I want to judge Amelia (in the way that all assholes want to judge six-year-olds), but when she’s says, “Look at this awesome pencil with a bobblehead on the top!”
+I want to judge Margaret (in the way that all assholes want to judge six-year-olds), but when she’s says, “Look at this awesome pencil with a bobblehead on the top!”
 I think, “Dude, that’s got nothing on the Muji pen that I just spent some of this babysitting money on and the sleek way it swirls on the page!”

 I took a gap year before I started college and spent several months of that year living out of a backpack, crashing on family member’s couches and farming in Europe.
 I wore the same three shirts and underneath them the same two bras, and I used one scarf to lie on while sleeping on train-station floors.
 I thought it was going to be some sort of breakthrough.
 I would come home after months of minimalism and reject my American obsession with going-out-of-business sales and bargains—my desire to score by getting six of anything for the price of one.
 I would say “I don’t need that” and walk on, hips swaying, like Isla Fisher at the end of Confessions of a Shopaholic when she realizes she doesn’t need an unlimited credit card to be happy.

 I came back from backpacking and put those shirts under my bed where I would never see them again.
 I changed my outfit four times in that first day back.
 For the first week, I had a breakfast look, a lunch look, and a pre-dinner look, overwhelmed by the freedom of choice.
 I was so happy to be back with my stuff.
 “You’re mine, and you’re mine, and you’re mine,” I said to my things.
-Or maybe that was Amelia.
+Or maybe that was Margaret.
 Or maybe that was both of us.

 Soon, the world will heat up and shrivel, and the apocalypse will come in a crescendo of nuclear bombs and climate change.
 The bald punk dudes from Mad Max will find me in an abandoned Goodwill, in a world I helped destroy.
 I’ll just be sitting there, asking each radioactive Hawaiian shirt, “Will you bring me joy?
 Will you bring me joy?
 WILL YOU BRING ME JOY?”